This feature is well established and works across many devices and browser versions. It’s been available across browsers since March 2022.

 Using the contain property is useful on pages with groups of elements that are supposed to be independent, as it can prevent element internals from having side effects outside of its bounding-box.

-Note: using layout, paint, strict or content values for this property creates:
+Note: Using layout, paint, strict or content values for this property creates:

 The contain property can have any of the following values:

-• The keyword none or
+none or

-• One or more of the space-separated keywords size (or inline-size), layout, style, and paint in any order or
+size (or inline-size), layout, style, and paint in any order or

-• One of the shorthand values strict or content
+strict or content

 The keywords have the following meanings: